Jbbermeo/ML_Fundamentals/docs/02_Unsupervised_Learning/01_Clustering/03_DBSCAN.md

 In practice, DBSCAN is widely used in geospatial analysis, anomaly detection, and any scenario where traditional clustering fails to capture the true structure of the data.

-## 📓 Next Step: Hands-On with Hierarchical clustering
+## 📓 Next Step: Hands-On with DBSCAN

 Now that you've explored the mathematical foundation of DBSCAN, it's time to **see it in action**! [here](/notebooks/02_Unsupervised_Learning/01_Clustering/03_DBSCAN.ipynb)!